Diana Lesire Brandmeyer

 3/4 tsp. freshly grated nutmeg

-1 1/4 cup Vanilla Greek Yogurt mixed with 1 tsp. baking soda
+1 1/4 cup vanilla Greek yogurt mixed with 1 tsp. baking soda

 1/2 cup sugar and 1 TBSP cinnamon mixed together for rolling

-2. In a separate shallow bowl, mix together the flour, baking soda, baking powder, cream of tartar and nutmeg.
+2. In a separate shallow bowl, mix the flour, baking soda, baking powder, cream of tartar and nutmeg.

 3. Alternately add the flour mixture and yogurt mixture to the egg-butter mixture.
 Start with flour and end with the flour.
 Scrape the bowl so you get it all.